tinalexander/tinalexander.github.io/pages/2023/09-september.md

 # September 13, 2023

+## FDA spokesperson on status of oral phenylephrine after meeting

+- **Source:** email from Cherie Duvall-Jones of the Food and Drug Administration
+- **Date:** received September 13, 2023

+> If the FDA determines that oral phenylephrine is no longer considered generally recognized as safe and effective (GRASE) under the conditions of use in OTC Monograph M012: Cold, Cough, Allergy, Bronchodilator, and Antiasthmatic Drug Products for OTC Human Use (OTC Monograph M012), the FDA would issue a proposed order to amend OTC Monograph M012by removing oral phenylephrine as a GRASE active ingredient from that monograph.
+Stakeholders would have the opportunity to comment on the proposed order, including by providing additional data.
+During this time period, the marketing status of oral phenylephrine would not change.
+After considering all of the comments on the proposed order, the FDA would issue a final order on the GRASE status of oral phenylephrine for use as a nasal decongestant under the conditions of use in OTC Monograph M012.
+>
+> The FDA has no further information to provide at this time regarding the timing of any decision the agency may make following the advisory committee meeting.

 ## FDA officials and NDAC meeting participants on oral phenylephrine

 - **Source:** [webcast](https://www.fda.gov/advisory-committees/advisory-committee-calendar/updated-september-11-12-2023-meeting-nonprescription-drugs-advisory-committee-meeting-announcement) of Nonprescription Drugs Advisory Committee meeting